X

 Whichever one actually gets executed.

-4. Why price changes so fast sometimes?
+4. Why does the price change so fast sometimes?

 Even one deal or new buyer can move it.